Meghan Markle & Prince Harry Favored By Queen, Turning Kate & Camilla Feud Into War [Rumor]

 “The queen is a secret softie at heart and isn’t exempt from having a favorite.”

 That favorite is Prince Harry, with Meghan quickly earning her own place in the queen’s heart.
 The hint was in the photo arrangement on the queen’s desk.
-Center stage honors went to Harry and Markle, with the fact that the queen chose to give their engagement photo the spotlight viewed as clear indication that she prefers them.
+Center stage honors went to Harry and Markle, with the fact that the queen chose to give their engagement photo the spotlight viewed as a clear indication that she prefers them.

 "We think of our homes as places of warmth, familiarity and love… there is a timeless simplicity to the pull of home."